Presidency of Woodrow Wilson: Agricultural issues

 President Wilson's agricultural policies were heavily influenced by Walter Hines Page, who favored a reorganization of the U.S. Department of Agriculture to put less focus on scientific research and more emphasis on using the department to provide education and other services directly to farmers.
 Secretary of Agriculture David F. Houston presided over the implementation of many of Page's proposed reforms and worked with Congressman Asbury Francis Lever to introduce the bill that became the Smith–Lever Act of 1914.
 This act established government subsidies for a demonstration farming program allowing farmers to voluntarily experiment with farming techniques favored by agricultural experts.
 Proponents of the Smith–Lever Act overcame many conservatives' objections by adding provisions to bolster local control of the program.
 Local agricultural colleges supervised the agricultural extension agents, and the agents were barred from operating without county governments' approval.
 By 1924, three-quarters of the agriculture-oriented counties in the United States took part in the agricultural extension program.
 With the Model T craze roaring along, the demand for better roads was irresistible, with efforts coordinated by the American Automobile Association (formed in 1902) and the American Association of State Highway Officials (formed in 1914).
 The slogan was "Get America Out of the Mud!"
 The Federal Aid Road Act of 1916, provided federal subsidies to road-building in every state.
+A number of other measures designed to support farmers were also passed.

-Wilson disliked the excessive government involvement in Federal Farm Loan Act, which created twelve regional banks empowered to provide low-interest loans to farmers.
+Wilson disliked the excessive government involvement in the Federal Farm Loan Act, which created twelve regional banks empowered to provide low-interest loans to farmers.
 Nevertheless, he needed the farm vote to survive the upcoming 1916 election, so he signed it.